Kinship Care

 In addition the child will have a placement plan which sets out the specific arrangements surrounding the child and the carers including the expectations of the foster carers and the support they can expect to receive to enable to fulfil their responsibilities for the child.

-The assessment and approval process for family and friends who apply to be foster carers for a specific Child in Care will be the same as for any other foster carer except that the timescales for the assessment are different where a child is already in the placement as indicated above.
-In all other respects the process is the same as for any other potential foster carers and is set out in the Assessment and Approval of Foster Carer Procedure.
+The assessment and approval process for family and friends who apply to be foster carers for a specific Child in Care will be similar to any other foster carer and include checks and references, however the assessment is focussed on meeting the needs of the specific child/children rather than generic issues.
+The assessment form is different from the mainstream fostering assessment and those carrying out the assessment should verify with the fostering manager the correct form.
+The timescales for the assessment are different where a child is already in the placement as indicated above at the top of this section.
 An information pack will be available to potential foster carers about the process and they will be given the name and contact details of the social worker from the Fostering Service allocated to carry out the assessment.

 Once approved as foster carers (inclusive of temporarily approved under Regulation 24), they will be allocated a supervising social worker from the fostering service to provide them with support and supervision; and they will receive fostering allowances for as long as they care for the child as a foster carer.